Discover more from @embot

-How to design a Chief of Staff role.
+What does a Chief of Staff do, anyway?

-The first thing a Chief of Staff does is program the operating model so it’s predictable and manageable.
-They create an annual calendar for the year ahead, outlining the touchpoints in the operating model, for leadership and teams to plan, execute, and regularly review our strategy at a cadence that allows the strategy to materialize (as outlined in my last post).
-It generally includes:
+In this stage, the CoS puts pen to paper and creates a program for the year ahead, outlining touchpoints for the operating model, which is ultimately just a series of moments for leadership and teams to plan, execute, and regularly review our strategy at a cadence that allows the strategy to materialize.
+It generally includes (as outlined in my last post):

 Annual Planning: Time for leadership to create annual strategy and annual financial plan.